Skip to main content

 Common errors and solutions:

-• Insufficient AR tokens: Ensure your Arweave wallet has enough AR tokens for the upload
+• Insufficient Turbo Credits: Ensure your Arweave wallet has enough Turbo Credits for the upload.
+Top up at https://turbo.ar.io/topup

 • Invalid wallet key: Verify your NEXT_PUBLIC_ARWEAVE_KEY is correctly base64 encoded